MARKET SNAPSHOT: U.S. Stocks Poised To Rally As Investors Breathe Sigh Of Relief Over French Vote

 Stocks:Hasbro Inc.(HAS), Halliburton Co.(HAL) and Kimberly-Clark Corp.(KMB) are scheduled to report earnings ahead of the open on Monday.

-Stocks rose across Asia, with the exception of the Shanghai Composite Index , which fell 1.5% as investors fretted about potential government action to cool the markets. (http://www.marketwatch.com/story/asian-markets-rally-after-french-election-results-2017-04-23)
+Stocks rose across Asia, with the exception of the Shanghai Composite Index , which fell around 1.4% as investors fretted about potential government action to cool the markets. (http://www.marketwatch.com/story/asian-markets-rally-after-french-election-results-2017-04-23)

 (END) Dow Jones Newswires